Scanning Electron Microscopy

 • Detectors collect the signals generated by the electron beam and sample interaction.
 The most common are secondary electron detectors (SED) and backscattered electron detectors (BSED).
 SEDs collect secondary electrons, which are mainly responsible for high-resolution topographical images.
 BSEDs detect backscattered electrons, which provide information on the sample’s atomic number and composition.

-In biological research, SEM examines cellular structures, tissue organisation, and morphology of microorganisms.
-It enables scientists to study cellular interactions, surface features of cells, and the ultrastructure of tissues.
+In biological research, SEM examines cellular structures, tissue organisation, and the morphology of microorganisms.
+It enables scientists to study cellular interactions, cell surface features, and tissue ultrastructure.